defenseunicorns/pepr-zarf-agent/README.md

  PASS  capabilities/helpers.test.ts
   InitSecretsReady function
-    ✓ returns false when secrets are not initialized (19 ms) ✓ returns true when secrets are initialized (2 ms) HasIgnoreLabels function
+    ✓ returns false when secrets are not initialized (18 ms) ✓ returns true when secrets are initialized (3 ms) HasIgnoreLabels function
     ✓ returns false when pod has no ignore labels
-    ✓ returns true when pod has ignore labels
+    ✓ returns true when pod has ignore labels BuildInternalImageURL
+    ✓ should build the internal image URL correctly for a three-section image ✓ should throw an error for a malformed image (6 ms) ✓ should build the internal image URL correctly for a one-section image checkPattern
+    ✓ should return true if the beginning string matches the pattern ✓ should return false if the beginning string does not match the pattern ParseAnyReference
+    ✓ parses valid image references correctly (1 ms) GetCRCHash
+    ✓ creates the correct crc32 hashes
+  ImageTransformHost
+    ✓ transforms valid image references correctly
+    ✓ throws errors for invalid image references (1 ms) ImageTransformHostWithoutChecksum
+    ✓ transforms valid image references correctly (1 ms) ✓ throws errors for invalid image references

 Test Suites: 1 passed, 1 total
-Tests:       4 passed, 4 total
+Tests:       15 passed, 15 total
 Snapshots:   0 total
-Time:        1.102 s, estimated 2 s
+Time:        0.968 s, estimated 2 s
 Ran all test suites.
 ```